Participatory Democracy Party

 Participatory Democracy Party (Turkish: Katılımcı Demokrasi Partisi, KADEP) is a pro-Kurdish rights party in Turkey.
 The party was created in 2006 by Şerafettin Elçi, the former Minister of Public Works.

-In the 2011 Turkish general election Elçi run with the Labour, Democracy and Freedom Bloc and was elected for Diyarbakır Province.
+In the 2011 Turkish general election, Elçi run with the Labour, Democracy and Freedom Bloc; it was elected in the Diyarbakır Province.

 On May 27 2019, party merged into Turkey Kurdistan Democratic Party.